 Registered companies are expected to report Fair for Life handled quantities, periodically.
-They must describe and confirm physical separation measures and traceability of all lots sold as Fair for Life products to other traders. from incoming goods control to final sales.
+They must describe and confirm physical separation measures and traceability of all lots sold as Fair for Life products to other traders from incoming goods control to final sales.
 For Fair for Life purchases, the Fair for Life quality must be indicated on the purchase invoice.

-- e) An intermediate or contracted handler of Fair for Life certified products must demonstrate separation and traceability of all certified products while under custody of the company. - f) An intermediate trader or contracted processor of Fair for Life certified products must demonstrate decent working conditions for all its workers.
-The following proofs are accepted: - For Life Social Responsibility certification of the company - IMO Responsible Labour Practices Verification (see section 4.3.0 (b) - SA8000 certification - Third party audit report on decent working conditions, report may not be older than 18 months, see list in section 4.3.0 (c) :
+- b) A registered handler of Fair for Life certified products must demonstrate separation and traceability of all certified products while under custody of the company. - c) A registered handler of Fair for Life certified products must demonstrate decent working conditions for all its workers.
+The following proofs are accepted: - For Life Social Responsibility certification of the company - Responsible Labour Practices Verification (see section 4.3.0 (b) by the CB - SA8000 certification - Third party audit report on decent working conditions, report may not be older than 18 months, see list in section 4.3.0 (c):